tkadima/engine-take-home/README.md

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

-## Setting Up Engine Locally with MongoDB
+## Setting Up Engine Take-home Locally

 Follow these steps to set up and run the Engine Take-home app locally and connect it to MongoDB: